passionke/24-point-Game/README.md

 24-point Game solution

-base on JavaScript， eg: use nodejs
+based on JavaScript， eg: use nodejs